 Loving others is natural.
 Whether it’s parental love, romantic love, or friendship love, it is a vital part of human relationships.
 What happens, though, when love doesn’t seem to be enough?
 When someone you love keeps making the same mistakes, with often serious consequences?
-For many people, this is when tough love comes out.
+For many people, this is when tough love comes into play.

-Situations that May Require Tough Love
+Situations That May Require Tough Love

 Some of the most common reasons tough love may need to be enforced include the following:

 Difficult Relationships: It can feel very frustrating when the dynamics of a relationship begin to change.
-Some factors that may influence how individuals in a relationship treat one another could be a financial strain, lack of effective communication, or loss of a job.
+Some factors that influence how individuals in a relationship treat one another could be financial strain, lack of effective communication, or loss of a job.
 Many people do not even realize that their behavior toward others in a relationship has changed.
 In fact, many times, the person who feels wronged or underappreciated may not say anything at first.
-This can result in a roller-coaster of emotions.
+This can result in a rollercoaster of emotions.

 GiveYourselfTough Love: For some, giving advice to others is easier than following our own advice.
 The same can be said of tough love.
 In fact, many people don’t consider tough love to be something that we can practice for ourselves.
 We can, and we should.

 Why Is Tough Love So Hard?

-Ways to Show Tough Love
+Ways To Show Tough Love

-Establishing a Tough Love "Plan"
+Establishing A Tough Love Plan

 Knowing that you need to give tough love and actually giving it are very different things.
-Toughness can be difficult for both the giver and the receiver.
+Toughness, again, can be difficult for both the giver and the receiver.
 For this reason, it’s important to know why you feel tough love is necessary and to develop a plan of action on how you’re going to follow through.